 - The Chancellor has requested a presentation to the BOT in May.
 It will be brought to the colleges' attention as early as April.
 The colleges will be shown a side by side comparison between the old and new methodology and the impact to our district. - vii.
-Draft Legislative Bills: Agah provided information about AB-75 that places a new "potential" state school bond on the November 2022 ballot.
-Nobody knows how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System. - viii.
-Education Center for Ben Clark Training Center: The District is pursing education center for BCTC.
-The needs assessment provided to the State in November 2019 and have been recommended for approval before BOG in March 22, 2021.
+Draft Legislative Bills: Agah provided an update regarding AB-75 and SB-22 that places a new "potential" state school bond on the November 2022 ballot.
+Nobody knows how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System.
+The state does not have additional funds for capital outlay projects. - viii.
+Education Center for Ben Clark Training Center: The District is pursing education center status for BCTC.
+Askar explained that center status means that the college will increase apportionment funding, be eligible for additional state capital outlay resources and reduce the need for lease operational spaces.
+The needs assessment was provided to the State in November 2019 and has been recommended for approval before BOG in March 22, 2021.
+The college has been working to gather data, including potential enrollment and programs at other community colleges.
+Dr. Steinback will present to the BOG.
+The presentation will also be shared with other districts to provide a similar format to the state.

-• Agah to provide regular updates when they become available
+- Agah to provide regular updates when they become available - ix.

-ix.
 Building Naming Reconciliation: FPD worked with RCCD Ed Services and ALMA Strategies to update and capture the FTES and FTEF in FUSION by college, identifying off-campus and on campus.
 The list was provided to the colleges.
 More feedback is expected from ALMA before making any changes and FPD will confirm those changes with the colleges before submitting to the State.
 The data is also needed to put together IPPs and FPPs.